natnaelengeda/ocr-backend/README.md

 ```

 Add Google Vision API on: GOOGLE_VISION_API
+Make Sure the PORT runs on PORT: 7454 otherwise change it on the frontend as well

 Now, open the `.env` file and fill in the required environment variables, especially the `DATABASE_URL`.